 RP2.2-04 Understanding the implications of a Renewable Gas Target for Australia’s gas networks

-This project is designed to allow stakeholders to better assess the implications of policy options for a national Renewable Gas Target (RGT) and their implications for the broader adoption of future fuels.
-It considers alternative approaches to the design and implementation of a national RGT, their implications for Australia’s future fuels mix and their implications for economic outcomes in the Australian States and Territories.
+This project is designed to allow stakeholders to better understand and assess the implications of policy options for a national Renewable Gas Target (RGT) and their broader implications for the adoption of future fuels.
+It considers alternative approaches to the design and implementation of a national RGT, their implications for Australia’s future fuels mix, and their implications for economic outcomes in the Australian States and Territories.

 When the project started, Future Fuels CRC held public webinar on 5 April 2022 with presentations from University of Adelaide and the NSW government.
 The presentations and recording are publicly available here:

 |Login||Full project details are available to participants of the CRC, please login or contact us to create your account.|